-Gardeners have been using Epsom salts as a plant fertilizer or additive for generations, but is there any evidence there's a real benefit to the plants?
-There is little research to prove conclusively that Epsom salts have any effect on plants.
+Gardeners have been using Epsom salts as a plant fertilizer or soil additive for generations, but is there any evidence there's a real benefit ?
+Very little research has proven conclusively that Epsom salts have any effect on plants.
 There's little research done in general on homemade gardening fertilizers and pest controls.
 However, many seasoned gardeners cite their own gardens as proof that Epsom salts help certain plants grow stronger and produce better.

 What Are Epsom Salts?

 Epsom salts are a naturally occurring mineral, magnesium sulfate.
-They were first discovered in Epsom, England, where they got their name.
-You can find cartons and packages of Epsom salt in drug stores and groceries, either in the laxative aisle, the sore muscle section, or the bath section; Epsom salts have many uses.
+It was first discovered in Epsom, England, its namesake.
+You can find cartons and packages of Epsom salt sold in drug stores and groceries, either in the laxative aisle, the sore muscle section, or the bath section; Epsom salts have many uses.

 What Are Epsom Salts Supposed to Do for Plants?

 Epsom salts contain hydrated magnesium sulfate, two elements central to plant growth.

 - Sulfur (13%) is crucial to the inner workings of plants, but it is almost never lacking in the soil thanks in part to synthetic fertilizers and acid rain.